BraydenNeale/DT-SNMP/README.md

 For more information: See Dynatrace documentation: [How to deploy an activegate plugin](https://www.dynatrace.com/support/help/extend-dynatrace/extensions/development/extension-how-tos/deploy-an-activegate-plugin/)

 ### Errors
-* Use Github issues to help with any specific error troubleshooting [Issues](https://github.com/BraydenNeale/DT-SNMP/issues)
+* Use Github [Issues](https://github.com/BraydenNeale/DT-SNMP/issues) to help with any specific error troubleshooting
-* Some generic troubleshooting steps are also documented at [Dynatrace troubleshoot extension](https://www.dynatrace.com/support/help/extend-dynatrace/* extensions/troubleshooting/troubleshoot-extensions/)
+* Some generic troubleshooting steps are also documented at [Dynatrace troubleshoot extension](https://www.dynatrace.com/support/help/extend-dynatrace/extensions/troubleshooting/troubleshoot-extensions/)

 ## Development
 Refer to this section if you are wanting to extend this to poll for other metrics or to be device specific.